 | Washington, D.C. | Johns Hopkins, MedStar, government contractors, military | $2,200 | $3,600-$4,200 | Government + military + healthcare trifecta |

 Notice a pattern?
-The best mid-term markets aren’t the typical Airbnb tourist destinations.
+The best mid-term markets aren’t typical Airbnb tourist destinations.
 You don’t need beach access or a downtown party scene.
 You need hospitals, bases, and corporate offices.
-That’s actually an advantage—you’re not competing with the flood of Airbnb hosts chasing the same tourist markets.
+That’s actually an advantage.
+You’re not competing with the flood of hosts chasing the same tourist markets.

 How to Set Up a Mid-Term Rental Property

-Setting up for mid-term is cheaper and simpler than short-term.
-Your tenants aren’t looking for an Instagram-worthy boutique hotel experience.
+Setting up for mid-term costs less and takes less effort than short-term.
+Your tenants aren’t looking for an Instagram-worthy boutique hotel.
 They want a comfortable, functional home for the next 3 months.
+Premium amenities that matter are different from what short term guests expect.

 Furnishing Essentials (Not Extras)

 Here’s what mid-term tenants actually need.
-I’ve furnished units for both STR and MTR, and the MTR setup costs about 40% less.
+I’ve furnished units for both models, and mid-term setup costs about 40% less.

 - Bedroom: Queen bed with mattress protector, nightstands, dresser, hangers, blackout curtains, reading lamp

 - Kitchen: Full cookware set, dishes for 4, utensils, coffee maker, microwave, toaster.
-These people actually cook—they’re not ordering DoorDash every night
+These people actually cook.
+They’re not ordering DoorDash every night for 3 months

 - Living room: Comfortable couch (not a $300 futon), TV with streaming, coffee table, decent lighting